 Achievements and Honors: Madeleine Albright

-Honorary degrees were awarded to Albright by Brandeis University in 1996, the University of Washington in 2002, Smith College in 2003, Washington University in St. Louis in 2003, Knox College in 2008, Dickinson College in 2014, and Tufts University in 2015.
+Awards were awarded to Albright by Brandeis University in 1996, the University of Washington in 2002, Smith College in 2003, Washington University in St. Louis in 2003, Knox College in 2008, Dickinson College in 2014, and Tufts University in 2015.

-The National Women’s Hall of Fame inducted Albright in 1998.
+The National Women’s Hall of Fame was inducted Albright in 1998.
 The Prague Society for International Cooperation presented Albright with the Hanno R. Ellenbogen Citizenship Award for the second time.
 While in Prague for a ceremony hosted by the Bohemian Foundation and Czech Ministry of Foreign Affairs, Albright was presented with an honorary Jan Masaryk Silver Medal.
-When the Colorado Women’s Hall of Fame recognised her achievements in 2010, it admitted her into its hallowed ranks.
+When the Colorado Women’s Hall of Fame recognized her achievements in 2010, it admitted her into its hallowed ranks.

 Madeleine Albright Life at Home

 Madeleine Albright has a net worth of around $10 million as of 2022.
 Her primary source of income was her work as a politician and diplomat.
 She was the United States’ first female secretary of state, serving from 1997 to 2001 under President Clinton.
-When she died on March 23, 2020, at the age of 84, she succumbed to the disease of cancer.
+When she died on March 23, 2020, at the age of 84, she succumbed to the disease cancer.